sdiehl/picologic/README.md

 It is built against the picosat Haskell library which bundles the SAT solver with the Haskell package so no external solver or dependencies are necessary.

-Picologic provides the logic expressions, parser and normal form conversion functions to express the logic expressions more naturally and then feed them to the SAT solver.
+Picologic provides the logic expressions, parser and normal form conversion, and Tseytin transformations to express the logic expressions in equational form and generate constraint sets for use in SAT/SMT solvers.

 Installing
 ----------